TeamGleason/punt37/README.md

 Instead, this app will:

 - Listen on port 63737 for incoming HTTP calls
-- Wait for an HTTP call with custom verb "PUNT37"
+- Wait for an incoming HTTP call with custom verb "PUNT37" or an HTTP PUT with body "PUNT37"
 - Force Reboot the computer

 A remote app can call the equivalent of `curl testcomputer.local:63737` looking for an HTTP OK (e.g. 200) response to confirm that the target computer is running PUNT37 and ready to receive the reboot command.